microsoft/semantic-kernel/docs/decisions/0004-iskfunction-executon-handlers.md

 ### Single Callback Delegate (Kernel, Plan, Function)

-- Specified on kernel level as a configuration be able to specify what are the callback hooks that will be triggered.
+- Specified on kernel level as a configuration be able to specify what are the callback Handlers that will be triggered.
-  - Specified on function creation: As part of the function constructor be able to specify what are the callback hooks that will be triggered.
+  - Specified on function creation: As part of the function constructor be able to specify what are the callback Handlers that will be triggered.
-  - Specified on function invocation: As part of the function invoke be able to specify what are the callback hooks as a parameter that will be triggered.
+  - Specified on function invocation: As part of the function invoke be able to specify what are the callback Handlers as a parameter that will be triggered.

 Pros: